andreascalvini/genai-eshop-scaper/IMPLEMENTATION_SUMMARY.md

 - Fetches HTML from URL
 - Implements retry logic with exponential backoff
 - Handles timeouts and errors gracefully

+**Step 1.5 - Page Relevance Agent (new)**
+- Runs immediately after a page is fetched.
+- Uses lightweight heuristics (JSON-LD Product detection, currency/price patterns, CTAs like "add to cart", image+price density) to mark pages as relevant or not.
+- If a page is marked not relevant, discovery and extraction are skipped for that URL to save processing and LLM calls.

 **Step 2 - Page Discovery Agent**
 - Extracts all links from HTML